joeytwiddle/significant-white-space/README.md

 - "Why were curlies ever introduced in the first place?"

   - Meaningful indentation is actually quite difficult for traditional compilers to parse.
 They can build syntax trees far more easily by parsing `{` and `}` tokens.
+Thus using these symbols is a good idea if you want to keep your parser and compiler simple.

-Note that we are not demanding an overhaul of traditional parsers.
+  - We certainly do not recommend an overhaul of traditional parsers.
 As with Coffeescript, we are simply providing a preprocessor which introduces these tokens for the parser to consume.
+This keeps two different problems separate, in the great tradition of unix, and allows us to embrace a wide body of languages.

   - Some people find curlies make it easier to see the structure of the code they are reading.
 That's fine, for them.